gboooo/gbwc_v585_windowed_mode/readme.txt

-Installation:
+Installation for GunboundR(gunbound.ca):
+	Extract ddraw.dll and windowed.ini to the install directory.
+	Edit the included "windowed.ini" to suit your preferences.

+Installation for GitzWC(gitzwc.com):
+	Extract ddraw.dll and windowed.ini to the install directory.
+	Enable windowed mode in launcher options.
+	Delete these files (or move to a different location). dxwnd.dll
+	  GitzWindowMode.dll
+	  wndmode.ini
-	Extract ddraw.dll and windowed.ini to the install directory Edit the included "windowed.ini" to suit your preferences.
+	Edit the included "windowed.ini" to suit your preferences.

 Usage: